 Ashleigh Hope is the process of gaining her Ph.D. in Sociology at Vanderbilt University where she researches topics in the areas of religion, community, and health.
 She received her B.A. in sociology from the University of Northern Colorado in 2014.
 Her previous research experience includes a nationwide congregational survey for the United Church of Christ.
 She is currently a member of a church in Nashville, TN, and is interested in the various religious and life perspectives that exist in- and outside of the modern congregation.

 Todd Ferguson is a sociologist who researches congregations, clergy, and gender.
-He is currently finishing his dissertation at Baylor University in which he explores how status differences between women and men affect religious congregations.
+He is currently an Assistant Professor of Sociology at the University of Mary-Hardin Baylor where he explores how status differences between women and men affect religious congregations.
 He has published in peer-reviewed journals including Social Science Research, Sociology of Religion, and Sociological Focus.
-He is a Baylor University Presidential Scholar and a member of Phi Beta Kappa.
+He wasa Baylor University Presidential Scholar and a member of Phi Beta Kappa.
 Todd is a former pastor and has an M.Div. from Duke University Divinity School.
 See his website here: www.toddwferguson.com